Artist Career Resources & Handouts

 Download a tech rider more focused on outdoor ticketed events rider example

 Check out the list of North American festivals organized by date.

 On lessons learned the hard way, a story from my first gig, How to Catch Pneumonia in Sydney .

 How to write an artist production tech rider:

-We covered this in the webinar, but now here for everyone, these are the basic bullet points and a version of my rider as a sample.
+We covered this in the webinar, but now here for everyone, these are the basic bullet points.
 Please note this is organized for touring a non-theater performance.
 Theater riders have a different set of needs and include lighting, sound, set etc.

 what do you need in a tech rider?

 - ‘What is it?’ overview: 2-3 lines describing the work as a process

 - Timing: hours/days in a performance & tech, this is your process schedule